Page Status: Pretty much ready ★★☆

 Token embeddings¶

-Every token has exactly one embedding that’s used throughout the model.
+All of the tokens our model knows about form its vocabulary, and each one is associated with a vector called the token embedding.
+This embedding’'s used throughout the model.
 If the token appears multiple times in the input, each one will use the same token embedding.
 (There’ll be other things, in particular the Self-attention described in the next chapter, to differentiate between input tokens.)

 Since we’ve already tokenized the input, now we just need to create a vector of vectors: each outer vector corresponds to one token in the input, and the inner vector is that token’s embedding: